What is the cost of divorce in Georgia?

 We often find that many people—especially spouses who are homemakers relying on a primary income earner—do not understand their financial situation or the post-divorce budget they will need to meet their desired standard of living.
 People often overlook budget and finance issues in the emotion of a divorce and are more likely to focus on issues such as child custody.
 The cost of divorce in GA differs on a case by case basis.

 Ideally, you should collect financial information as quickly as possible.
 If you are the spouse filing for divorce, you should collect information before you file for a divorce.
 However, even if you sense that a divorce may happen to you, you may be blindsided by a divorce and will need to collect complete financial information during the divorce proceedings.
 A common question our team receives is how much is a divorce in GA?
 There is no typical amount for divorce.
 Eventually, you will need to:

 1. Estimate the budget you will need after a divorce.
-Our expert teams will do our best to your divorce on a budget in terms of proceedings, though will need your assistance understanding your current finances.
+Our expert teams will give their best estimate in terms of proceedings, but they will need your best assistance to understand your current finances.
 Here, you need to calculate the monthly budget you will need after your divorce.
 Especially if you do not work outside of the home, if you do not handle your finances, or if you are in the dark about your household expenses and income, you need to calculate:

 - Monthly home expenses (mortgage or rent, property taxes, home maintenance costs, utility bills, etc.)

 - Monthly vehicle expenses (car payments, car maintenance, car insurance, etc.)

 - Monthly basic needs (groceries, clothing, medical costs, etc.)

 - Monthly discretionary income (dining out, shopping, vacations, etc.)

 2. List your assets.
 Understand what assets you own either individually or as part of your marital property including: